StudyFrenchSpanish

 As per the design, not all community courses are visible from the “Search” function within the Memrise mobile app.

-You need to use the browser version to see the full range of the programs and modules available.
+You need to use the browser version to see the full range of available programs and modules.
 It will be accessible in the app once you start practicing through the website.

 They divided the entire official course into many levels, and each has several small-size lessons based on various topics.

-If it does not satisfy you with any of the courses offered, you can create your own program.
+You can create your own program if it does not satisfy you with any of the courses offered.
 This feature is available in the browser version only.

-You can also copy a deck to make your own by some modification as per your requirement.
+You can also copy a deck to make your own with some modifications as per your requirement.

 Memrise can come in handy when you want to concentrate on learning the meanings of a particular set of words and phrases.
 For instance, vocabulary from a book you are reading or your favorite TV show and Movies.